dstein64/LC4/README.md

 LC4
 ===

-A Python library that implements ElsieFour (LC4) encryption, based on the algorithm in (Alan Kaminsky 2017).
+A Python library that implements ElsieFour (LC4) encryption, based on the algorithm from Kaminsky (2017).

 Features
 --------